Zubieda/Project-ME701/README.md

 # Project-ME701

-# Dependinces
+# Dependencies
-1 - ffmpeg
+1 - ffmpeg: To help encode our movie this should be installed in your path.
  - conda install ffmpeg

 # Files included